mythaxis/mythaxis.github.io/content/issue-24/Thy Servant Death.md

 “I come bearing a gift,” she said, in muffled portentous tones, “a boon to distract the king in his time of darkest, bleakest need.
 For the god which I serve has heard his prayer, and offers reprieve.”

 Swaying on his throne, king frowned.
 Not long past he would have ordered a necromancer—or any practitioner of the magical arts—put to an instant, zealous death.
-However, after murdering his son by his own hand he sought out the services of every witch, sorcerer, hedge-wizard, diviner, shaman, soothsayer, necromancer, and seer within a thousand leagues, inviting them to come test their obscure rites on the prince’s corpse.
+However, after murdering his son by his own hand he'd sought out the services of every witch, sorcerer, hedge-wizard, diviner, shaman, soothsayer, necromancer, and seer within a thousand leagues, inviting them to come test their obscure rites on the prince’s corpse.
 His perverse summons evoked dismay in the people of Aoravia, taken as portent of the kingdom’s inevitable fall.

 Still, many nursed hope that one charlatan or another would succeed in resurrecting the king’s self-slain bloodline—but, magic was weak in those days.
 Finally, one of the necromancers absconded with the prince’s spell-scarred remains, and the fiasco was stricken from the royal records.
 The king ordered a gaudy tomb sealed up in the catacombs, inscribed but empty.